rocklobster-in/swv/rules/README.md

 A `maxdate` rule verifies that the field specified by the `field` property is empty or contains a date value that is not later than the date specified by the `threshold` property.

 ## minfilesize

-A `minfilesize` rule verifies that the size of the file object value of the field specified by the `field` property is not smaller than the size specified by the `threshold` property.
+A `minfilesize` rule verifies that the field specified by the `field` property is empty or contains a file object value, and if it's filled, the file size (in bytes) is not smaller than the size specified by the `threshold` property.

 ## maxfilesize

-A `maxfilesize` rule verifies that the size of the file object value of the field specified by the `field` property is not larger than the size specified by the `threshold` property.
+A `maxfilesize` rule verifies that the field specified by the `field` property is empty or contains a file object value, and if it's filled, the file size (in bytes) is not larger than the size specified by the `threshold` property.

 ## stepnumber